Usernamejwle/process-governor/docs/tips'n'tricks/game_optimization.md

 Let's proceed to set up the rules.

-### Opening the Rule Configurator
+### Opening the Rules Configurator

 1. Launch **Process Governor** if it is not already running.
 2. Click on the application icon <u>in the system tray</u> to open the menu.
-3. Select the **Configure Rules** option to open the rule configurator.
+3. Select the **Configure Rules** option to open the rules configurator.

 ### Adding a Rule for Starfield

-1. In the rule configurator interface, press the **Add** button to add a new rule.
+1. In the rules configurator interface, press the **Add** button to add a new rule.
 2. Enter the corresponding values in the columns:
     - **Process Selector:** `starfield.exe`.
     - **Priority:** `High`.